 And by road, I use the term loosely.

 Oh, it was a road, once.
 But now it was so rutted both horizontally and vertically by traffic and last year's rains that we frequently had to come to a complete stop in order to not break what was left of our suspension system on the ditches that crossed at random, and frequent, intervals.
 It was if the entire road were one túmulo after another, except these weren't marked by any road signs.

 On top of that, the original gravel was long gone.
 It had long since been pulverized into a very fine white dust.
-Combine that with the slash and burn farming techniques along most of the road that had reduced the one-time jungle to smoldering dust fields, and you have an idea of what Oklahoma must have looked like in 1934, except it was white instead of red.
+Combine that with the slash and burn farming techniques along most of the road that had reduced the one-time jungle to smoldering dust fields, and you have an idea of what the Oklahoma of The Grapes of Wrath must have looked like in 1934, except it was white instead of red.